 - Which is better a scissor joint or a scarf joint?

-- Timber Frame Scissor Joint Step by Step
+- Timber Frame Scissor Joint Step-by-Step

 - Step 1: Mark the wood pieces